veavibork/rakanishu-resurrected/README.md

 Current state: all links and game functions are expected to work as much as they did before.
-Some skill icons are still missing - I'm replacing them as I get to them, mostly because I'm procrastinating, I want to play the damn game myself!
-There are no broken icons/images in starting gameplay.
+All graphics (that I know of) have been restored or replaced using game-icons.net.
+Some typos have been cleaned up.

 ---